algorand/node-ui/README.md

 See the GitHub releases and download the binary for your platform.

 ## Source
-Use go1.17 or later and build with `make`.
+Use go1.20.5 or later and build with `make`.

 # Usage
 With no options, the UI will be displayed instead of starting a service.

 ## Local Algod
-If you're using the downloaded binary, use `./node-ui` instead of `./nodeui`
 ```
 ~$ ALGORAND_DATA=path/to/data/dir ./nodeui
 ```
 ## Remote Algod
-If you're using the downloaded binary, use `./node-ui` instead of `./nodeui`
 ```
 ~$ ./nodeui -t <algod api token> -u http://<url>
 ```